imoutsatsos/uno-choice-plugin/README.md

 ![](./docs/images/009.gif)

-The job UI is composed of two parameters:
+The job UI has two parameters:

 #### 1) States: An Active Choices Parameter